The concepts behind TYPO3 extensions

-TYPO3 CMS is built entirely on extensions.
-Even the Core consists of modular "system extensions" — some mandatory, others optional.
+The TYPO3 CMS is built entirely out of extensions.
+The Core consists of "system extensions" — some mandatory, others optional.

-Thousands of additional extensions are available via the TYPO3 Extension Repository (TER), with many more hosted on platforms like GitHub.
+Thousands of extensions are available in the TYPO3 Extension Repository (TER), and many more are hosted on platforms like GitHub.

-For Composer-based setups, TYPO3 can also pull in any PHP package from Packagist.
+And for Composer-based setups, TYPO3 can pull in any PHP packages from Packagist.

-In classic mode installations you can find them in directory typo3/sysext.
+In classic mode installations you can find them in the typo3/sysext directory.

 typo3/cms-core

 Defines essential database tables (e.g., BE users, groups, pages, sys_*) and default global configuration (core/Configuration/DefaultConfiguration.php).
-It also provides a large set of foundational PHP classes.
+It also provides a large set of PHP base classes.

 typo3/cms-backend

-Powers the TYPO3 backend interface, including controllers, PHP classes, and Fluid templates needed to operate the admin environment.
+Powers the TYPO3 backend interface including controllers, PHP classes, and the Fluid templates needed to operate the admin environment.

 typo3/cms-frontend

 Handles frontend rendering.
-Key components include content object classes in frontend/Classes/ContentObject, which manage output for different content types.
+Key components include content object classes in frontend/Classes/ContentObject, which provide output for content types.

 typo3/cms-extbase